Who can join First Rate Credit Union?

 Can I get my money out quickly?

 Yes.
-You can withdraw your savings instantly via cheque or bank transfer.
+You can withdraw your savings without notice via bank transfer.

 How much can I borrow?